-Directions: Tell participants to introduce themselves to another person and then challenge them to a game of rock-paper-scissors.
+Directions: Tell participants introduce themselves to another person and then challenge them to a game of rock-paper-scissors.
 The loser joins the winner's team.
-The winning team finds another group to play with until there is a final winner.
+The winning team finds another team to play until there is a final winner.